joehahn/epi_int_lite/README.md

 Also check out the remaining tests, their notebooks, and their animations.

-Doo keep in mind that epi_int_lite is still under development and is evolving.
-So if any of my code tweaks alter epi_int_lite's input or output, then either ./epi_int_lite.py will fail, or a notebook will fail to read its output.
-This just means that the particular test that you are looking at is out of sync with the source, and that that particular test's input.py or notebook needs additional debugging.
+When attempting to run those tests, keep in mind that epi_int_lite is still under development and is evolving.
+So if any of my code tweaks alter epi_int_lite's expected input or output, then either ./epi_int_lite.py will fail, or a notebook will fail to read its output.
+This just means that the particular test that you are looking at is out of sync with the source, and that that particular test's input.py or notebook needs to be tweaked.
 If so, send me an email and I'll eventually get that test debugged and this repo updated.